MFFusion/DayOneFrontend/Day 2 Module Draft.md

     - Create endpoints for CRUD operations on resources.
     - Demonstrate handling different HTTP methods and response codes.

+#### 1.4 Database Interaction with SQLite
+- **Explanation:**

+  - Introduce the concept of database interaction in Go.
+  - Focus on SQLite as a lightweight embedded database.
+  - Discuss basic CRUD operations and database/sql package in Go.

+- **Activities**:

+  - Connect a Go application to an SQLite database.
+  - Perform CRUD operations using the database/sql package.
+  - Integrate database interactions into the RESTful API developed using the Chi router.
 ### General Tips for Day 2 Facilitation:

 - **Hands-On Exercises:** Continue incorporating hands-on exercises for each learning outcome to reinforce theoretical knowledge.